junfanz1/junfanz1.github.io/_posts/2021-04-17-High-Frequency-Finance-Notes.md

 When considering spacing of data in time, we should discuss time scale.

 # 3.0.1 Homogeneous: regularly spaced time series.

-Most time series analysis.
+Most time series analysis are this type.

   - Use regularizing operator to do time series of same variable.
 Sampling an inhomogeneous time series at regular time intervals for time series analysis
   - Microscopic operator depends on actual sampling of inhomogeneoous time series.
 Eliminating random ticks lead to different results.